 Most solar equipment comes with a warranty, but warranty terms vary widely in what they cover and for how long.
-A full-service O&M agreement will include understanding and invoking the warranty as needed to file claims on your behalf (if you own the system) or the third-party owner’s behalf (if you have a solar lease or PPA), and follow-up to keep any repair or replacement costs as low as possible.
+A full-service O&M agreement will include understanding and invoking the warranty to file claims on your behalf (if you own the system) or on the third-party owner’s behalf (if you have a solar lease or PPA).
+You'll also need to follow-up to minimize any repair or replacement costs.

 If you don’t buy the system outright, your financier might also require something called a performance guarantee.
 Essentially, the solar manufacturer agrees to pay for any performance shortfalls.
 These guarantees usually require full-scope O&M agreements to be in place.
 Why?
 Because nobody wins if the system underperforms, and effective solar O&M offers the best chance of it producing the expected amount of energy over time.

 Whether you purchase, lease or enter into a PPA to acquire solar energy for your organization, you should understand the importance of ongoing O&M services provided by a reputable and experienced vendor.
 Recognizing the value of solar O&M, understanding what’s involved, being aware of factors that affect pricing and knowing what to look for in a commercial O&M provider will give you confidence in your decision-making process as you explore the long-term ROI of your business going solar.